• Skip to primary navigation

 How to Make Æbleskiver at Home

-• Batter for æbleskivers in a gray bowl with a spatula.
+Batter for æbleskiver in a gray bowl with a spatula.

-• Once the butter stops foaming, spoon batter into each round until it is nearly full.
-Cook until it is JUST set, about 1 minute.
+• Step 4: Spoon a heaping tablespoon of batter into each round so that it is almost full.
+Cook until the bottom is just set, about a minute.

 • Begin to turn them once the first side is just set.
 This helps them become more round and prevents the bottom side from browning too quickly.